“If watching a bridge is much more exciting than crossing that bridge, then you can be sure that it is a very beautiful bridge!”

 1. Royal Gorge Bridge - Colorado, USA

 An excuse to get your US visa does not get more unique than this.
-One of the highest suspension bridge in US, it's located at a height of 956 feet and spans the Arkansas river.
+One of the highest suspension bridges in the US, it's located at a height of 956 feet and spans the Arkansas River.
 A bridge connecting 2 gorges, you can imagine just how spectacular the view would be.
 Rocky mountains and cold winds all around.
 Definitely worth a try.